Why did you develop a new query language?

 tail -f logs/grakn.log

-I want to load a large amount of data into a knowledge base - how do I do it?
+I want to load a large amount of data into a knowledge graph - how do I do it?

 What are the differences between a batch load and a normal load?